Welcome

 • For 'old' leases (pre-1996), original tenants had ongoing liability after assignment due to privity of contract.
 Assignees were liable under privity of estate for covenants touching and concerning the land.

-• AGAs allow landlords to require an outgoing tenant to guarantee only their immediate assignee's performance.
+• AGAs allow landlords to require an outgoing tenant to guarantee only their immediate assignee’s performance; broader guarantees are generally ineffective.

-• Landlords are not automatically released on assigning the reversion in new leases but can seek release via a statutory procedure or limit liability contractually.
+• Landlords are not automatically released on assigning the reversion in new leases; they must use the statutory procedure (ss.6–8) or contractually limit liability.

-• The 'touch and concern' test is largely abolished for the passing of covenants in new leases; most pass unless expressed as personal.
+• The 'touch and concern' test is largely abolished for the passing of covenants in new leases; personal covenants remain excluded.

 Key Terms and Concepts